Home

 John’s short film “How to Make Amends” won “Best Indie Short Film” at the Paris Film Awards; “Best U.S. Narrative Short” at the Austin International Art Festival; the “Gold Award: Best Indie Short Film” at the International Gold Awards; and the “Silver Award: Indie Short Film” at the New York Movie Awards.
 You can see the film here.

-His earlier short film “Two Stoners” won 18 awards, including “Best Micro Film” at the Vienna Indie Short Film Awards; “Best Micro Short” at the Philadelphia International Filmmaker Awards; “Best Comedy Short” at the Focus International Film Festival; and “Best Indie Super Short Film” at the 8 & Halfilm Awards, a festival in honor of Fellini’s masterpiece “8 1/2.”
+His earlier short film “Two Stoners” won multiple awards, including “Best Micro Film” at the Vienna Indie Short Film Awards; “Best Micro Short” at the Philadelphia International Filmmaker Awards; and a Sapphire Award for “Comedy Short” at the Focus International Film Festival.
 You can see “Two Stoners: here.

-John’s short film, “1958” won nine awards, including “Best Super Short Film” at the Hollywood Gold Awards; “Best Cast” at the Couch Film Festival; “Gold Award for Best Super Short Film” at the Florence Film Festival.
+John’s short film, “1958” won several awards, including “Best Super Short Film” at the Hollywood Gold Awards; and “Best Cast” at Toronto’s Couch Film Festival.
 You can see the film here.

 American Golden Pictures did an interview with John here.